 All the names line up.
-Daniel-Paddy’s bible says James McNamee married Catherine Lennon .
+Daniel’s bible says James McNamee married Catherine Lennon .
 The 1821 census in Forkhill Parish shows James McNamee age 26 and Catherine Lennon age 19 in adjoining farms Jim’s father is listed as Daniel

 I met a young girl named Moira (McNamee) Raferty.
 She is the last of the line.
 She took me to see an old man named Jack McDwall, 78.
 His grand-mother was a McNamee.
 He took me to see 3 farms on the mountain, each about 10 acres, and to see what he called the family homestead of one of the families.

 I went to Ireland to find a head stone, but there were no old headstones in the graveyard.
 They say in the old days people just buried their relatives and placed a stone at the head.
 Each family knew which stone was for which person.
-After 3 or 4 generations people forgot which stone belonged to their families.
+After 3 or 4 generations people forgot which stone belonged to which relative.
 Moria Rafferty said the family graveyard was at Drumantee, although there is a very old McNamee headstone at Mullabawn This old stone was the type that commemorates a large group of persons in a single plot—no names